Select Page

 RBs, WRs, and TEs have access to the full-PPR aspect of the scoring system.
 Quarterbacks do not.
 All that means is QBs make up a smaller percentage of your weekly score, and are therefore not as valuable as they are in other scoring formats.

-Quarterbacks do have access to the 300-yard bonus, but rushing QBs like Lamar Jackson, Justin Fields, and Anthony Richardson aren’t hitting that very often (if at all).
+Quarterbacks do have access to the 300-yard bonus, but rushing QBs like Lamar Jackson, Jayden Daniels, and Anthony Richardson aren’t hitting that very often (if at all).
 However, pocket passers such as Jared Goff, Kirk Cousins, Tua Tagovailoa, and Geno Smith do hit that 300-yard bonus.
 So yes, those “boring” pocket passers no one wants are far more viable on DraftKings.
 The gap between them and the rushers is smaller.
-Accordingly, notice that I took QBs in Rounds 11, 12, and 19 (though I am willing to deviate from this strategy in certain spots).
+Accordingly, notice that I waited and took took QBs in Rounds 11, 12, and 19 in 2022 (though I am willing to deviate from this strategy in certain spots).

 5. Never “punt” a pick